-The COVID-19 vaccinations for children aged 12-15 will commence from 22nd September and will run across all secondary schools for around 6-8 weeks.
+The 2nd dose (or 1st is not received) of COVID-19 vaccinations for children aged 12-15 will commence from January 2022 and will run across all secondary schools for around 6-8 weeks.
 You will be provided with the date of your child's planned school session in advance and you will be asked to complete a consent form.